mazanetwork/mazanode/README.md

 A public IP address is required for electruMAZA service and IPFS You may need to forward ports into your router for correct operation, see PORTS

+## Security Notes

+Mongodb password is currently set for user iquidus on the iquidus database in mongodb Database will continue to ship with this preset user/password, but an update will be provided that will contain scripts to reset this locally.

+Mongodb is currently accessed over a TCP connection - this port need not be exposed outside the docker network that is configured for this project (via docker-compose)  - A Future update will have iquidus and mongodb communicating over a unix domain socket rather than TCP.

 ## Hostname, DNS, SSL